-- Has a history of therapeutic failure, contraindication, or intolerance of PCSK9 inhibitors - ii.
-Is homozygous for LDL receptor (LDLR)-negative mutations (i.e., has LDLR-negative mutations in both alleles) associated with LDLR activity below 2%, - f.
-Will be using Juxtapid (lomitapide) in addition to standard lipid-lowering treatments as recommended by current consensus guidelines, 14 - g.
-Will not be using Juxtapid (Iomitapide) with a PCSK9 inhibitor;
+- b.
+For treatment of HoFH, has a diagnosis of HoFH in accordance with current consensus quidelines, 12 - c.
+One of the following: - Has a history of therapeutic failure of or a contraindication or an intolerance to PCSK9 inhibitors - ii.
+Is homozygous for LDLR-negative mutations (i.e., has LDLR-negative mutations in both alleles) associated with LDLR activity below 2%, - d.
+Is prescribed the ANGPTL3 inhibitor in addition to standard lipid-lowering treatments as recommended by current consensus guidelines;

-- 8. For all other non-preferred Lipotropics, Other, has a history of therapeutic failure, contraindication, or intolerance to the preferred Lipotropics, Other approved or medically accepted for the beneficiary's diagnosis; AND - 9.
+- For all other non-preferred Lipotropics, Other, has a history of therapeutic failure of or a contraindication or intolerance to the preferred Lipotropics, Other approved or medically accepted for the beneficiary's diagnosis; AND - 11.
 If a prescription for a Lipotropic, Other is in a quantity that exceeds the quantity limit, the determination of whether the prescription is medically necessary will also take into account the guidelines set forth in the Quantity Limits Chapter.